kubernetes-retired/kubefed/docs/keps/20200619-federated-resource-status.md

   status:
     clusters:
     - name: "cluster3"
-      status: "ReplicaFailure"
+      status: "CreationFailed"
       conditions:
       - lastTransitionTime: "2020-05-25T20:23:59Z"
         lastUpdateTime: "2020-05-25T20:23:59Z"
         status: "True"
         type: "NotReady"
+        reason: "ReplicaFailure"
+        message: "1 Replica is not ready, you don't have enough resources"
+    conditions:
+    - lastTransitionTime: "2020-05-25T20:23:59Z"
+      lastUpdateTime: "2020-05-25T20:23:59Z"
+      status: "False"
+      type: "Propagation"
 ```

+The value of `status.conditions` describes the propagation error that happened to `cluster3`
-The value of `spec.conditions` contains a `NotReady` condition type, that is the
+while `clusters[0].conditions` for `name=cluster3` contains a `NotReady` condition type with a detailed
-result of checking the status of that remote `Deployment` in the target clusters.
+description of the state of the federated resource in `cluster3`.
-The value of `status.clusters.status` can be extracted from the `"ReplicaFailure"`
-status of the `Deployment` and so reused for visibility.
+The value of `status.clusters[0].status` reuses the current set of available status types, e.g. `"CreationFailed"`, which identifies the current problem during the propagation.

-Likewise, the status of the `FederatedDeployment` remains `Ready=True` in the rest
+The status of the `FederatedDeployment` remains `Ready=True` in the rest
 of clusters: `cluster1` and `cluster2`.
+However as you can see, the `clusters[<index>].conditions` does not contain values with the `IsReady` condition for `cluster2` and `cluster1`.
+The system omits the reporting of these `Ready=True` status due two reasons:

+* easily decipher the propagation and other failures.
+* reduce load on etcd, which goes directly proportional to all resources in all clusters.

 If a federated resource does not have a status field, a successful creation/update would
 reflect its readiness.
 Then the `ReadyCondition` would be satisfied by its creation.